YoshiABC123XYZ/LibTelltale/README.md

 Puzzle Agent 2 | grickle102 |  This game is not supported, unless you have extracted the files externally and open them in the library. <br />
 Strong Bad: Cool Game for Attractive People | sbcg4ap101, sbcg4ap102, sbcg4ap103, sbcg4ap104, sbcg4ap105 | N/A<br />
 The Wolf Among Us | fables | N/A<br />
-Tales of Monkey Island | monkeyisland101, monkeyisland102, monkeyisland103, monkeyisland104, monkeyisland105 | Writing archives is likely to error!<br />
+Tales of Monkey Island | monkeyisland101, monkeyisland102, monkeyisland103, monkeyisland104, monkeyisland105 | This game is not supported, unless you have extracted the files externally and open them in the library.<br />
 Walking Dead: The Definitive Series | wdc | N/A<br />
 The Walking Dead: A New Frontier | wd3 | N/A